 Best Prescription Discount Programs

-How much, exactly?
-In 1960, the average amount spent on prescriptions was $90.
-Fast forward to 2017, and the total was $1,205 per capita.
-On top of that, per the KFF, 1 in 4 people say they have trouble affording their Rx care.
-And it’s more costly if you don’t have health insurance to begin.
+In 1960, the average amount spent on prescriptions was $90 per year.
+By 2017 that number was $1,205 per capita.
+Nearly a quarter of consumers struggle to afford their prescriptions.
+And it’s more costly if you don’t have health insurance.

 To keep the costs of prescription drugs down, look toward apps and discount programs that can help you save.
 We’re rounded up a few of our favorites:

 GoodRx can help you save up to 80% on your prescriptions.
 On top of that, there are over 1,000 prescriptions for under $10.
 It works like so: You download the app, set up an account.
 Next, you search for a prescription, then check for the discounted price at nearby pharmacies.